wlandau/stat503-hw4/README.md

 # Handing in our work

-We could upload the report (and separate R code files, if needed) of we could just send Blackboard a link to this GitHub repo.
+We could upload the report (and separate R code files, if needed) or we could just make the GitHub repo public and send Blackboard a link to it.
 Maintianing a well-documented, self-sufficient GitHub repo is an acceptable form of reproducibility.